Jonah 4 – God Deals with a Prophet’s Heart

 b.
 It is right for me to be angry, even to death: These are the last words of Jonah recording in this book, but thankfully they are not the last words of the book.
 God’s mercy and compassion still worked with Jonah, teaching him and guiding him to God’s heart.

 c.
 And should I not pity Nineveh: How much more should God be concerned about the destruction of persons – those made in His image, even if they are Assyrians.
 God’s response to Jonah showed the prophet that he really didn’t know God as well as he thought he did.

 i.
 Those who cannot discern between their right hand and their left are those who unable to make moral judgments.

 ii.
 The lesson is clear: not only does God’s concern for people go beyond Israel, but He is totally justified in doing so.
 The lesson of Jonah reminds us that God is the God of all people.

 e.
-Jewish tradition says that after God said the words of Jonah 4:11, Jonah then fell on his face and said: “Govern your world according to the measure of mercy, as it is said, To the Lord our God belong mercy and forgiveness.”
+Should I not pity Nineveh, that great city: Jewish tradition says that after God said the words of Jonah 4:11, Jonah then fell on his face and said: “Govern your world according to the measure of mercy, as it is said, To the Lord our God belong mercy and forgiveness.”
 (Daniel 9:9) We can only hope that Jonah – and we – would have such a humble response.

 i.
 God showed His mercy to Jonah through a lot of preparation.